nRF24/RF24Log/docs/supported_specifiers.md

 specifier's capitol (`S`) syntax because of the special `__FlashStringHelper` implementation.
 All other platforms should support using `s` for strings.

-@note You can escape % symbols by pairing to of them together (like %%).
+@note You can escape % symbols by pairing two of them together (like %%).

 #### Padding the numbers
 For each numeric data specifier, a quantity of padded zeros (`0`) can be